 Congratulations on your decision to apply to the University of Michigan-Dearborn!

-The University of Michigan-Dearborn is committed to building a diverse learning community and welcomes applications from qualified international students.
+The University of Michigan-Dearborn is committed to building a diverse learning community.
 We serve highly motivated candidates whose accomplishments suggest the ability to successfully complete a rigorous program of graduate study.
 Applicants are evaluated not only for academic ability, but for career goals and overall "fit" for their selected program of study.
 Applicants should carefully review the available graduate programs and choose one that is most appropriate for their future goals.

 Effective September 2015: An applicant may only apply to one program at a time.
 After an admission decision is made on the first program, the student can apply to one other program, but will have to submit a new application and fee.
 Additional submitted applications will not be processed.